The AR is a highly reliable firearm — as long as the shooter maintains it properly.

 Take good care of your AR, and it will always be ready for any challenge you ask it to overcome.

-Editor's Note: This article originally appeared in the December 2017 issues of Gun Digest the Magazine.
+This article originally appeared in the December 2017 issue of Gun Digest the Magazine.